 Briefly introduce yourself in the first paragraph, and include information about why you’re applying to the role, why you’ve chosen the consulting industry, and why you’re excited to work for CRA.

 For multi-practice and multi-office roles, we will be looking for you to specify the practice(s) and office(s) you are interested in being considered for.
+It is very important that we know where you would like to be located if you were to receive an offer from CRA.

 While your résumé and cover letter are the first impressions we have of you, the key to making those impressions stick is in the interview process.
 Be yourself and let your enthusiasm for CRA, the role, and the work shine through.
 For all interviews, be prepared to share why you are interested in CRA and demonstrate, with examples, why you are a good fit for the role and our culture.